DUI Attorney - SalemDUI.com

 The most common form of proof is a DUII Treatment Completion Certificate, DMV form 735-6821.
 DUII Treatment Completion Certificates are only issued by treatment providers approved by the Oregon Addictions and Mental Health Division.

 DMV will also revoke your driving privileges for habitual offender if you are convicted of 20 or more traffic violations within five years.
-To view a list of types of traffic violations for 20 or more convictions, see OAR 735-064-0220.
+To view a list of types of traffic violations for 20 or more convictions, see NOTICE: The purpose of this website is to provide basic and general information about DUII laws in Oregon.

 - Any degree of murder, manslaughter, criminally negligent homicide, assault, recklessly endangering another person, menacing or criminal mischief resulting from the operation of a motor vehicle.